ObiOne84/dice-game-javascript/README.md

   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

  The live link can be found here: <https://obione84.github.io/dice-game-javascript/index.html>

+## Local Development ##

+- To bring down project for local development, it is possible to clone a repository by following steps below:
+  - On <https://github.com>, navigate to the main page of the repository.
+  - Above the list of files, click the green button ***Code***.
+  - Select Local tab.
+  - Copy to HTTPS code.
+  - In your local IDE open terminal, choose the location where you want to clone the directory.

+  - Type ``git clone`` and then paste the URL you copied from GitHub.
+  - Press **Enter** to create the clone.

+- Alternatively, you can fork a GitHub repository.
+Remember that if you forked the repository, none of the updates made to the source repo would be reflected in your forked repo.
+To fork the repository, follow the steps below:
+  - Log in to your GitHub account.
+  - Go to the repository you want to fork.
+  - In the top right corner of the window, click on the Fork button.
+  - The process will start, and you will see the message confirming the start.

+## Credits ##